Preventing “Feature Creep” with Your BPM Software

 BPM should be a process of strategic automation.
 The sum total of that automation should be integrated processes that are more efficient, more cost effective, easier for customer service reps, or some combination of those elements.
-Here’s how to prevent “feature creep” from making BPM unnecessarily complicated.
+Here’s how to simplify business processes and prevent “feature creep” from making BPM unnecessarily complicated.

 Elegant Design Leads to Elegant Processes

 If you choose BPM software with a friendly user interface, you may be tempted to sit down and start building a process off the top of your head.
 This could be a useful thing to do to learn the ins and outs of the software itself, but for the processes you want to manage, you really need to start at the “drawing board” phase.